QodotPlugin/qodot-plugin/README.md

 [The Qodot example content repository](https://github.com/Shfty/qodot-example) contains a Godot project showing off its functionality with a simple `.map` file imported into a `.tscn`.
 Installation and usage instructions can be found in its README.

+## Extra Content

+[The Qodot extra content repository](https://github.com/Shfty/qodot-example) contains a set of additional resources, such as map editor plugins, logo graphics, showcase content and screenshots.

 ## Qodot Elsewhere

 [Discord - Qodot](https://discord.gg/c72WBuG)